koslo/node-red-contrib-time-controller/README.md

 ### Use previous state of event on reload

 If this is checked, the Time Controller will emit the last state of events on reload.
 Default: `false`

+### Use rgb mode

+Use [red, green, blue, brightness] instead of a single value for one channel.

 ### possible suncalc events